How does one get started in the kenaf industry for their particular needs and wants?

 "Right here at Kenaf Partners USA"

 It is from the Permaculture Design courses I learned about the many benefits of plant guilds and how different plants provide different benefits to other plants.
-Working together each plant thrives and a state of regeneration comes into existence.
-With this in mind I hope we find a way to work together and share our talents, resources and knowledge in a way that benefits each other and we become a "Regenerative Sharing Community".
+Working together each plant thrives, and a state of regeneration comes into existence.
+With this in mind I hope we find a way to work together and share our talents, resources and knowledge in a way that benefits each other, and we become a "Regenerative Sharing Community".

 It started in 2011 having a discussion with a veteran Permaculture Designer about the importance of watersheds and watershed management.
 As a result I have looked into various aspects of this topic and found important statistics that I could not overlook.
 It was the culmination of these statistics and getting through the processes to get to the bottom of "why" and "what solutions" regarding flooding, drought, pollution, human health, environmental health, economics in the USA etc. that drove my hunger to find an entry point or "common denominator" that made sense and could have a beneficial outcome in each of these areas.
 What I have discovered is kenaf has the potential of improving conditions in each of these areas.